mauricioaznar/nestjs-s-todo/README.md

 ### Improvements

 * filtering by public all and user todos
 * (bug) deleting a todo: when having multiple pages and when the last todo on the page is being deleted, breaks pagination.

-### Improvements on mons

-* separe deletion of files from getDocuments (front end responsable) or pass files in documentPost

-### Improvements on notary

-* reduce document field size (amount)
-* add more feedback to errors
-* reconnect to auth room when socket connection gets lost
-* remove comment system
-* add file upload

 ### Issues